perwin/pyimfit/docs/overview.rst

 -  "DE" = Differential Evolution: genetic-algorithm-based; very slow;
    probably least likely to be trapped in local minima.
-(This method ignores the initial parameter guesses, choosing random values selected within the lower and upper parameter limits.)
+(This method ignores the initial parameter guesses, instead choosing random values selected from within the lower and upper parameter bounds.)

 E.g.,